Rob-Lando/solidity-sandbox/projects/scripts/modules/README.md

 ## *Note:*
 Currently, nothing is stopping the verify.json file from being overwritten with a new hash string generated from a different user input value
-from a bad actor other than the one who created the last version of the verify.json file.
+from someone other than the one who created the last version of the verify.json file.
 Consequently, encrypted env secrets can be overwritten at will.
 However, previously encrypted secrets still will not be able to be decrypted without the previous password
 that created the previous version of the verify.json file.